dosbox-staging/dosbox-staging/website/docs/getting-started/next-steps.md

-: Written by The Great Hierophant, there's simply no better resource online that does such extremely thorough and comprehensive deep dives supplanted by original research on a number of interesting DOS gaming related topics.
+: Written by The Great Hierophant, there's simply no better resource online that does such extremely thorough and comprehensive deep dives supplanted by original research on a number of interesting DOS gaming-related topics.

 [PhilsComputerLab](https://www.youtube.com/channel/UCj9IJ2QvygoBJKSOnUgXIRA)

-: Phil's YouTube channel offers a dizzying amount of quality content on a variety of retro-PC related topics with a special focus on actual hardware.
+: Phil's YouTube channel offers a dizzying amount of quality content on a variety of retro-PC-related topics with a special focus on actual hardware.
-Checking out his [DOS tutorials](https://www.youtube.com/playlist?list=PL5T8bmLxd_T35FG1re1k7Butn7Ncnuv6Q) and [MIDI and wavetable](https://www.youtube.com/playlist?list=PL5T8bmLxd_T1F2g3aoYCu2brKtGTlbyY_) series is a good start, but you can pretty much pick any of his videos at random and I guarantee you'll learn something interesting.
+Checking out his [DOS tutorials](https://www.youtube.com/playlist?list=PL5T8bmLxd_T35FG1re1k7Butn7Ncnuv6Q) and [MIDI and wavetable](https://www.youtube.com/playlist?list=PL5T8bmLxd_T1F2g3aoYCu2brKtGTlbyY_) series is a good start, but you can pretty much pick any of his videos at random, and I guarantee you'll learn something interesting.
 His aptly titled *three-and-a-half-hour long (!)*
 [Roland MT-32, CM-32L, CM-64, CM-500 Ultimate Tutorial](https://www.youtube.com/watch?v=OLvsaJ4h-VY&list=PL5T8bmLxd_T1F2g3aoYCu2brKtGTlbyY_&index=6)
 is a work of art---probably there isn't anything more to say on the subject!